What Injuries Are Covered by Workers’ Compensation?

-This article covers the types of injuries and illnesses covered by workers' compensation insurance.
+This article covers the types of injuries covered by workers' compensation insurance.

-Injuries compensable under workers' compensation insurance can sometimes include those resulting from "horseplay” or other instances where employees may have been disregarding workplace safety rules.
-State laws, and even courts within some states, remain divided on this issue.
+Compensable under workers' compensation insurance can sometimes include those resulting from "horseplay."
+This includes instances where employees may have been disregarding workplace safety rules.
+State laws and even some state courts remain divided on this issue.

 Injuries Covered by Workers Comp: Are You an Employee?

 Not all injured persons can file for workers' comp benefits.
 The law mainly covers full-time and part-time employees.
 Employers in most states must carry workers' compensation insurance.
 However, only workers correctly classified as "employees" are covered, as opposed to independent contractors.